vtluug/scripts/README.md

 **See router/lan/local_hosts for a listing of ips & hosts**

-These scripts are written specifically for using joey as the router
+These scripts are written specifically for using shellshock as the router

 Setup instructions can be found at vtluug.org/rtfm.txt

 ## Router
-Configuration for VTLUUG's router (joey.vtluug.org).
+Configuration for VTLUUG's router (shellshock.vtluug.org).
 ARP/NDP Proxy are required due to port security.
 Dnsmasq is used for DHCP on our private network and provides SLAAC (+ PTR records???) using the ra-only mode.

 - router/ip-config
     - typical /etc/network/interfaces config for the router